keithstric/cloud-sockets/README.md

 const cloudSockets = require('cloud-sockets');
 app.use(cloudSockets.socketServer(wsConfig, csOptions));
 /**
+ * Every channel gets an event listener created upon creation.
+Emitting a properly formatted event will result in a WS message being sent
- * @param {string} AddTodo - Channel name.
-When a channel is subscribed to an event listener with the channel name will be created
+ * @param {string} Channel name - When a channel is subscribed to an event listener with the channel name will be created
  * @param {string} channel - The channel name (i.e. Todo List Name)
  * @param {string} subId,- The ID of a todo list item
  * @param {string} type - The message type